 During his time at CFUV, he also enhanced his skill set by completing the course MUS 306: Sound Recording Techniques at the University of Victoria.

-As well as being a professional DJ, Christopher Poynter has also worked as an elementary school music specialist in the Sooke School District since 2012.
+As well as being a professional DJ, Chris Poynter has also worked as an elementary school music specialist in the Sooke School District since 2012.

-Because of his experiences, fine arts education is a key part of Christopher's teaching pedagogy.
+Because of his experiences, fine arts education is a key part of Chris' teaching pedagogy.